Assessing University of Bath Hardship Fund applications

 - estranged Students

 If you are not in one of the priority groups you can still apply but you must provide as much evidence as possible to show why you have a particular need.

 Disabled students, including those with dyslexia, may wish to apply for the cost of a preliminary diagnostic test before applying for the Disabled Students’ Allowance (DSA).

 Support from the fund is means-tested and is based on a student’s household income.
-We will fund up to a maximum of £390 towards the cost of a diagnostic test.
 The table below illustrates the level of support you can expect to receive based on gross household income.